angadhn/MySite/_notes/Space Data Center Analysis.md

 # Analysis of Starcloud's whitepaper
 While one could begin by asking how much compute workload should be moved to space to make a meaningful dent on the climate—a really good reason to do so—economic incentives that lead to large returns on investment are what appeal to private at the end of the day which is why Starcloud exist but space agencies haven't invested here.
 So, my analysis begins by examining [[starcloud-wp.pdf|Starcloud]]'s numbers to justify their business case for SDC.

-Their whitepaper presents a table where the total costs of running a 40MW data centre cluster over ten years is determined to be $167M on Earth versus $8.2M for space.
-This is broken down as follows:
+Their whitepaper presents a table where the total costs of running a 40MW data centre cluster over ten years is determined to be $167M on Earth versus $8.2M for space; launch is the largest contributor to Starcloud's total costs and they presume that one launch shall be enough, which I was skeptical about.

+The costs for TDCs and SDCs are broken down as follows:
 **Terrestrial:**
 	- Energy: $140M (@ $0.04/kWh)
 	- Cooling: $7M (@ 5% of power usage)